AnshuOishik/ngc-website/README.md

-# NGC: Normalized Genome Compressors
+# NGC: Normalized Genome Compressor

 **NGC** is a visual comparison platform for DNA compression algorithms.
-It enables users to evaluate and compare general-purpose compressors and proposed genome compressors using interactive charts, scatterplots, and downloadable visual data.
+It enables users to evaluate and compare general-purpose compressors performance on the original genome sequence and the normalized genome sequenceand using interactive bar charts, scatterplots, and downloadable visual data.

 ---